 Chair: Sven BISCOP (Ghent University)

 1. Sven BISCOP (Ghent University): Global geopolitics in shift: The role of the EU, China, and Taiwan.

 2. Jasper ROCTUS (Ghent University): The European Union and cross-strait relations: Just what is “its” one-China policy?

-3. Cathy LI (Monnet Chair, Soochow University): A closer look at the stagnant multilateral investment court system and 2022 ICSID Arbitration reform: Mapping concerns of East Asian countries and how to address them.
+3. Catherine LI (Monnet Chair, Soochow University): A closer look at the stagnant multilateral investment court system and 2022 ICSID Arbitration reform: Mapping concerns of East Asian countries and how to address them.

 Session 2 Geopolitical and Security Issues (I) (11:10-12:40)

 Chair: Chin-peng CHU (Monnet Chair and President, CAPS Taipei)

 1. Chi-mei LUO (Monnet Chair, National Taipei University): Reflecting Zeitenwende or reconfirmation with convention: Germany’s Indo-Pacific policy and how far can it go?

 2. Jieqiong DUAN (Ghent University): “EU-China security relations: A role-based perspective”